hellojpark/hologesture/README.md

 - How To Test?
 :
-After downloading the trained models from [Pretrained Link], you can perform the test using the following command.
+After downloading the trained models from "https://drive.google.com/file/d/1Z_UTJ6un7sVC5Ov6hvLCDky3mfMyZBPF/view?usp=sharing", you can perform the test using the following command.

 1) ReT/latefusion/depth+depth_rgb